edgio-docs/edgio-docs/src/pages/guides/app_security/reports.md

     reported by the corresponding data point in the graph.
 The time interval between data points can be either hourly or daily.
-    -   **Hourly:** This time interval, which is used for the "Past 24 Hours," "Today," and "Yesterday" time periods, identifies a date and time (UTC/GMT) using a 24 hour format (e.g., 2022-07-08 15:00).
+    -   **Hourly:** This time interval, which is used for the "Past 24 Hours," "Today," and "Yesterday" time periods, identifies a date and time (UTC/GMT) using a 24 hour format (e.g., {{ YEAR }}-07-08 15:00).

         **Format:** `<YYYY>-<MM>-<DD> <hh>:<mm>`

-    -   **Daily:** This time interval, which is used for all other time periods, identifies a date (e.g., 2022-07-08) that is calculated using the UTC/GMT time zone.
+    -   **Daily:** This time interval, which is used for all other time periods, identifies a date (e.g., {{ YEAR }}-07-08) that is calculated using the UTC/GMT time zone.

         **Format:** `<YYYY>-<MM>-<DD>`